 Shadow boxes add a dimension to the old framed photo and allow you to work in 3-dimensions.
 Small collectibles find a dust-free zone alongside tickets and tokens inside a deep frame that can be hung on a wall or stand on its own.
 The below is a sampling of Carnival throws from our trip to New Orleans.
 I arranged them in a shadow box, and display them alongside a picture of me and my husband wearing our beads during that trip.
 Shadow boxes are great for displaying foreign currency, tickets, programs and trinkets from the road.

-2. Sit write down and write yourself a letter
+2. Sit right down and write yourself a letter

 I credit my friend and travel companion Susie with this idea!
 She takes time every few days of her travels to write extended emails to her family and friends recounting her travel experiences thus far.
 After returning home, she retrieves those emails from her sent box as a ready-made travel diary.